asyncapi/website/pages/docs/concepts/message.md

 ---

 ## What is a message?
-Message is a method of communication used to transmit or exchange information from a sender to the receiver through the use of channels.
-A message is generic and can also be defined as an event, command, or request.
+`Message` is a method of communication used to transmit or exchange information from a sender to the receiver through the use of `channels`.
+A `message` is generic and can also be defined as an event, command, or request.
 The sender includes a payload that contains data that would be processed according to the preferred format defined by the receiver.

 ## Messages vs Events